shinjaehyeok/SGLRT_paper/README.md

 tests to standard fixed sample size based tests for Gaussian and Bernoulli observations.
-In this document, we repeated the simulation only `100` times to save the computation time but, in the paper, the simulation result based on `2000` times repeatation is presented.
+In this document, we repeated the simulation only `100` times to save the computation time but, in the paper, the simulation result based on `2000` times repetition is presented.

 ``` r
 # Type 1 and Type 2 error control simulation